DoctorCare/medplum/packages/docs/docs/user-management/index.md

 :::

-With is `ClientApplication`, you can create a `Project` resource and invite the a new user as a project admin.
+With a `ClientApplication`, you can create a `Project` resource and invite a new user as a project admin.

 #### Create a New Project